SmartDataAnalytics/RdfProcessingToolkit/README.md

 RDF/SPARQL Workflows on the Command Line made easy.
 The toolkit provides the following commands for running SPARQL-queries on triple and quad based data

-* `sparql-integrate`: Ad-hoc querying and transformation of datasets featuring SPARQL-extensions for CSV, XML and JSON processing and JSON output that allows for building bash pipes in a breeze
+* [sparql-integrate](README-SI.md): Ad-hoc querying and transformation of datasets featuring SPARQL-extensions for CSV, XML and JSON processing and JSON output that allows for building bash pipes in a breeze
-* `ngs`: Process collections of named graphs in streaming fashion.
+* [ngs](README-NGS.md): Processor for named graph streams (ngs) which enables processing for collections of named graphs in streaming fashion.
 Process huge datasets without running into memory issues.

 ## Example Usage